-I remember my first time experiencing the fantastic Santo Domingo nightlife.
+I remember my first time experiencing Santo Domingo nightlife.

 It was my first night in the country.
-A gringo who didn’t speak any Spanish looking to experience a real Latin culture.
+A gringo who didn’t speak any Spanish looking to experience real Latino culture.

 I hopped off the plane just a few hours early and grabbed a taxi to my Airbnb apartment in Zona Colonial.
 The sea breeze hit my face as I stepped out of the airport and tried to hail a cab without getting scammed.

 The Caribbean views were stunning as we drove to the colonial city.
 I was mesmerized.
 Romeo Santos was blaring on the radio as the taxi driver gave me the low-down on the DR in broken English.

 After arriving, I checked in and quickly passed out.
 Hours upon hours of travel will do that to a man.
 Then I woke up to find night had fallen and a little rumba was about to be enjoyed.